robinhood/faust/docs/userguide/application.rst

     :type: ``bool``
     :default: :const:`False`

-    Set this to :const:`True` if you plan on using the RPC features of actors.
+    Set this to :const:`True` if you plan on using the RPC with agents.

 `Stream`
     :type: ``Union[str, Type]``